rongallant/meta-collections/readme.txt

 * Bug drag and drop function in the user interface edit screen
 * missing collections.css
 * added renewed custom vimeo field. communicates trought the Vimeo Api

+= 2.0.1 =
+* Added the Openlayer field with lots of options.
+Possibility to add multiple point on a map, use all google maps layers
+* Fixed numerous bugs
+* Removed unnecessary field options.
+* Added more structure in folders.
+* Change the loading of javascript files.
+They only load when the have to now.

 == Upgrade Notice ==